haashah/bash-utils/README.md

 # dns_tests
-Scripts to perform handy testing of DNS servers.
+Bash Scripts to perform handy useful tasks.
+Some examples include:

+-   testing of DNS servers.
+-   creating virtual interfaces on servers

 TOOLS used:

 - Resperf